 Day 2 in London with kids: South Bank with kids

 South Bank is one of my favourite areas of London.
 South Bank is a large riverside promenade which stretches from Waterloo Bridge, where you can get a super view of the Houses of Parliament, to the Tate Modern.
 You can keep walking along the riverside until you get to Tower Bridge, and even further.
 The South Bank may be touristy, but there’s always loads going on here, and it’s a fantastic way to start seeing some of the best of central London.
-Kids will love it.
+It’s definitely one of the best places in London for kids – they will love it.

 Along the route you’ll encounter street performers, possibly a food festival or a funfair, and look out for the beach and water area in the summer months; this is guaranteed to entice small kids (I told you you could do everything in London).
 As well as free entertainment there are plenty of museums, galleries and other paid attractions to explore.